Revelation 4:6-7 – Four Beasts – Part 3

 Fourth:

-The word ‘cherubims’ does not appear either in chapter one or three where “the living creatures are also mentioned.
-We could not associate these living creatures with the cherubims if this were not revealed to us in chapter ten, where these “four living creatures” are first called cherubims.
+The word ‘cherubims’ does not appear either in chapter 1 or 3 where “the living creatures are also mentioned.
+We could not associate these living creatures with the cherubims if this were not revealed to us in chapter 10, where these “four living creatures” are first called cherubims.

-Who then are these four living creatures, who are also called cherubims?
+Who are these four living creatures, who are also called cherubims?
 What is their function?
 What is their relationship to their Lord and Creator?
-Chapter three of Ezekiel helps much to answer these questions and to let us know who and what are these “four living creatures… these cherubims.”
+Chapter 3 of Ezekiel helps very much to answer these questions and let us know who and what these “four living creatures… these cherubims” are.

 Eze 3:10 Moreover he said unto me, Son of man, all my words that I shall speak unto thee receive in thine heart, and hear with thine ears.